 They’re so painful and so delayed and over budget that people want to forget about them and so the best of the web though continues to improve, the expectations of websites the expectations of app web applications and mobile continue to improve and if you don’t pay it constant attention to your website, if the design stays static by default you’re getting worse compared to the rest of the web.
 This is what I call the wedge of sucky-ness where you’re just guaranteed to be getting worse all the time unless you have a strategy for improving in between those redesign gaps.

 There’s another problem which we’ve talked about many times.
-When you launch that new website, you’re changing thousands of things all at once without any insight into understanding which of those changes is actually improving your sales and which one’s hurting it.
+When you launch that new website, or start an eCommerce, you’re changing thousands of things all at once without any insight into understanding which of those changes is actually improving your sales and which one’s hurting it.

 Is the new headline improving, is the new product detail page layout helping or hurting?
 How about the checkout process or the load speed?
 All of those different things may be helping or hurting and without understanding them there’s no way of knowing.

 And so the best of the web don’t do the website redesign anymore.
 They’re continuously iterating through a process that I call Evolutionary Site Redesign which can also be dramatic but it’s a tested redesign process.
 When you think about the best of the web, about the Amazons of the world or the Booking.comms they don’t redesign their website, they never do.
 When was the last time Amazon redesigned?

 What they’re doing is constantly redesigning, by testing and iterating the design driving elements, the aesthetic elements, as well as the user experience in the product and the features, all of the things are constantly being tested every day.